mircealungu/reconstruction/2_Abstraction.md

 - **Size**
 	- LOC - lines of code
 	- NOM - number of methods
+	- ...

 For **Dependencies**
 - **Total count** of explicit low-level dependencies
 - **Number of distinct** explicit low-level dependencies

+The way to use metrics:
+- GCM = goal - question - metric approach.

 ### Augmenting Recovered Views with Metrics